idaholab/moose/framework/doc/content/syntax/Controls/index.md

 ## Controls Block

-`Control` objects are defined in the input file in the Controls block, similar to other systems in [MOOSE].
+`Control` objects are defined in the input file in the Controls block, similar to other systems in MOOSE.
 For example, the following input file snippet shows the use of the [RealFunctionControl](/RealFunctionControl.md) object.

 !listing test/tests/controls/real_function_control/real_function_control.i
          block=Controls
          id=controls_example
-         caption=Example of a Control object used in a [MOOSE] input file.
+         caption=Example of a Control object used in a MOOSE input file.

 ## Object and Parameter Names id=object-and-parameter-names